deepsquare-io/ClusterFactory/web/docs/see-also/02-faq.md

 ## Why Kubernetes over Virtual Machines?

-Before Cluster Factory, we used Proxmox to manage our applications.
+Before ClusterFactory, we used Proxmox to manage our applications.
 One application per Virtual Machine.
 We used NFS, Ansible and Git to centralize our configuration.
 With this setup, we had many problems: